Letter from the Residency Program Director

 - Neuropsychology

 UT Southwestern graduates are prepared to go in any direction they choose, having been exposed in depth, with appreciative understanding, to every area within psychiatry.
-We offer ACGME-accredited fellowships in Child and Adolescent Psychiatry, Geriatric Psychiatry, Addictions Psychiatry, Psychosomatic Psychiatry, and Sleep Medicine – some of our graduates elect to pursue these fellowships with us or elsewhere.
+We offer ACGME-accredited fellowships in Child and Adolescent Psychiatry, Geriatric Psychiatry, Addictions Psychiatry, Consultation-Liaison Psychiatry, Sleep Medicine and Forensic Psychiatry.
+Some of our graduates elect to pursue these fellowships with us while others have gone on to other prominent programs around the country.

-In recent years residents have gone on to private practice, basic or clinical research careers, psychoanalytic training, academic appointments all over the country, and public psychiatry.
-We welcome applicants with any of these aspirations (or others we haven’t yet thought of), and strive to help each resident define his/her individual interests and build a career plan that is personally fulfilling.
+In recent years our graduates have gone on to private practice, basic or clinical research careers, psychoanalytic training, academic appointments all over the country, and public psychiatry.
+Many of our graduates have chosen to join our own rapidly growing faculty.
+We welcome applicants with any of these aspirations (or others we haven’t yet thought of), and we strive to help each resident define his/her individual interests and plan a personally fulfilling career.